ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-acted trial, the jury rendered a verdict
-for plaintiff for six hundred dollars.

-of

 A MotHeR&#x27;s IneLUEnCe.-How touching
 the tribute of the Hon, T. H. Benton to his
 mother&#x27;s influence: